chris-fisherman/movie_review_app_wdd330_final_project/README.md

 # Movie Review App

-This is a final propject for WDD330 Web Frontend Development II course.
+This is a Final Project for WDD330 Web Frontend Development II course.

 ## 🚀 Deploy Link